mohamuhsin/rock-paper-scissors/README.md

 #4 Test the function by calling it with valid and invalid input, and printing the results to the console.
 You can delete this when you know your function works.

+#5 Now we need to have the computer make a choice.

+Create a new function named getComputerChoice with no parameters.
+Inside its block, utilize Math.random() and Math.floor() to get a whole number between 0 and 2.
+Then, depending on the number, return either 'rock', 'paper', or 'scissors'.